-Forget the negative stereotypes and head for this diminutive West African country to find gorgeous beaches, lush wildlife sanctuaries and a warm local welcome – and with few other visitors in sight it will feel like a true adventure.
+Head for this diminutive West African country to find gorgeous beaches, lush wildlife sanctuaries and a warm welcome – and with few other visitors in sight it will feel like a true adventure.

 Freetown Bunce Island Tacugama Chimpanzee Sanctuary Banana Islands Tiwai Island Wildlife Sanctuary